Andrew-Ih/Andrew-Ih/README.md

 ## Hi there 👋 I'm Andrew Iheanacho

+I am a student at the University of Manitoba pursuing a Bachelor of Science in Computer Science – Honours degree.
+Expected graduation, December 2026.

+I am a software developer who likes combining my technical knowledge with design to make beautiful and efficient applications.
+My goal is to build scalable and efficient software while providing engaging and flawless user experiences.

 - 🔭 I’m currently working on a responsive To Do List Web Application
 - 👉🏻 Check out my project at https://andrew-ih.github.io/To-do-list/
 - 🌱 I’m currently learning React, Tailwind CSS and SQL